macunixs/dualshock4-pi/README.md

 # DUALSHOCK 4 + Raspberry Pi 3

-<b>This is just a compilation of commands needed to get the Dualshock 4 up and running on the Raspberry Pi 3</b>
+<b>This is just a simplified compilation of commands needed to get the Dualshock 4 up and running on the Raspberry Pi 3.</b>

-Credit to these links/websites:
+Credit to these links/websites for the guidance:

 https://github.com/retropie/retropie-setup/wiki/PS4-Controller